giffordlabcvr/Lentivirus-GLUE-FIV/md/CONTRIBUTING.md

-# Lentivirus-GLUE-Feline Contributor Guidelines
+# Lentivirus-GLUE-FIV Contributor Guidelines

-Welcome to Lentivirus-GLUE-Feline!
+Welcome to Lentivirus-GLUE-FIV!
 We appreciate your interest in contributing to our project.
-By contributing, you help make Lentivirus-GLUE-Feline a better resource for the community.
+By contributing, you help make Lentivirus-GLUE-FIV a better resource for the community.

 ## Table of Contents